 The Strategic Plan for the National Partnership was crafted after careful analysis of our unique niche in supporting and leading the overall movement.
-Our 2011-2015 Strategic Plan prioritizes five strategic focus areas, which are briefly summarized below and detailed on pages 10-22.
+Our 2011-2015 Strategic Plan prioritizes five strategic focus areas, which are briefly summarized to the left and detailed on pages 11-21.
+During 2013, at the midpoint of this Strategic Plan, the National Partnership and its steering committee reviewed and made some revisions and updates to the goals, objectives and tactics to reflect changes in the field since 2011.
+However, the focus areas and framework remain unchanged.